kristianeschenburg/kristianeschenburg.github.io/_posts/2019-8-27-dose-response.md

 math: true
 published: true
 mathjax: true
+pagination:
+    enabled: true
 paginate_path: "/Posts/page:num/"
 ---

-The other day, one of my friends and fellow PhD colleagues (I'll refer to him as **Dr. A**) asked me if I knew anything about assessing biomarker diagnostic power.
-He went on to describe his clinical problem.
-I'll try to describe his research problem here (but will likely mess up some of the relevant details, as his research pertains to generating induced pluripotent cardiac stem cells, which I have little to no experience with):
+The other day, one of my friends and colleagues (I'll refer to him as "Dr. A") asked me if I knew anything about assessing biomarker diagnostic power.
+He went on to describe his clinical problem, which I'll try to recant here (but will likely mess up some of the relevant detail -- his research pertains to generating induced pluripotent cardiac stem cells, which I have little to no experience with):

 - **Dr. A**:
     - "So chemotherapy is meant to combat cancer.
 But some clinicians, and their patients, have found that some forms of chemotherapy and anti-cancer drugs later result in problems with the heart and vasculature -- these problems are collectively referred to as 'cardiotoxicity'.

     - We're interested in developing biomarkers that will help us identify which patients might be susceptible to cardiotoxicity, and in assessing the predictive power of these biomarkers.
 Can you help me?"

-- **Me**:
-    "Sure!"

-What follows will be my exploration into what **Dr. A** called [dose-response curves](https://en.wikipedia.org/wiki/Dose%E2%80%93response_relationship), and my approach on how to use these curves to assess biomarker diagnostic power.
+What follows will be my exploration into what Dr. A called [dose-response curves](https://en.wikipedia.org/wiki/Dose%E2%80%93response_relationship), and my approach on how to use these curves to assess biomarker diagnostic power.
 I'll do a walk through of some Python code that I've written up, where I'll examine dose-response curves and their diagnostic power using the **receiver operating characteristic** ([ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)) and the closely related **area under the curve** ([AUC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve)) metrics.

 If you want to see the actual dose-response curve analysis, skip to the **Analyzing Synthetic Dose-Response Curves** section down below.

 ### Brief Introduction to the ROC and AUC
-I first wanted to describe to **Dr. A** how to use the ROC for biomarkers, so I made a brief Python tutorial for him to look at.
+I first wanted to describe to Dr. A how to use the ROC for biomarkers, so I made a brief Python tutorial for him to look at.
 Below begins a more in-depth description of what I sent him.

 We start by importing some necessary libraries:
 ```python